elotroalex/chiens/_texts/translation.md

 - our shouts will disturb your victories
 - {: .pr} and in the nights of defeat, you will see us standing at your crossroads, Black, terrible, silent ... and you will be ashamed ... and you will be afraid ...

-*(The vision disappears bit by bit.)*
+*(The vision gradually disappears.)*

 - {:.sp} Toussaint *(haggard)*

 - {: .pr} ...
 A rumor of chains of shackles rises from the sea ... a gurgling of the drowned of the green belly of the sea ... a lash of fire, a crack of the whip, the cries of the murdered ...
 - ... the sea burns
 - or the tow in my blood that burns ...
-- {: .pr} Oh, the cry ... always that fanning cry from the mountains ... and the rut of fire and of drums, and the wind swells in vain with the soft smell of a musty ravine of breadfruit trees
+- {: .pr} Oh, the cry ... always that fanning cry from the mountains ... and the rut of fire and drums, and the wind swells up in vain with the soft smell of a musty ravine of breadfruit trees

 ---